pamatulli81/qs-core-refugee/README.md

 * Open a browser and navigate to [http://localhost:3000](http://localhost:3000) to view the webapp.

 ## Qlik and Data files
-The data folder is containing the .qvf file including the data used for the project provided by the Qlik Master Summit team.
-The data folder is mounted in the Container
+The data folder is containing the .qvf file including the data used for the project provided by the Qlik Master Summit team

 ## Credits
 * UI Web Design template